Skip to main content

 Look for the 88x2eu or rtl8812eu module.
 If it shows an error, rebuild:

-The air unit and ground station must use the same WFB-ng channel:
+The air unit and ground station must use the same WFB-ng channel.
+Use the setup webapp Video or Ground Station page to confirm both sides are on the same channel.

 Agent not starting